UCL-EO/geog0111/docs/040_GDAL_mosaicing_and_masking.md

     * tile=['h17v03','h18v03']
     * product='MCD15A3H'

 that then generates a stitched VRT file with the appropriate data, and returns the VRT filename.
-Make sure to use the `year` and `doy` in the VRT filename.
+Make sure to use the `year` and `doy` in the VRT filename, along with the tiles, as in the examples above.

+Try to design the code so that you could specify multiple doys.

 ## Sub-setting